Cooking Glossary

 Fond

-The caramelized browned bits that stick to the bottom of a pan after searing — the French word means "foundation," and fond is the foundation of great pan sauces.
+Fond is the caramelized browned bits that stick to the bottom of a pan after searing meat or vegetables — a product of the Maillard reaction, the French word means "foundation" and fond is the foundation of pan sauces and gravies.

 Freezer burn